Drishti-IITDh/drishti-iitdh.github.io/_posts/2023-09-06-freshers-primer-tech-and-cultural-clubs.md

 race formula-style cars.
-Members collaborate on various aspects of vehicle design, including chassis, aerodynamics, propulsion, and electronics.The club offers hands-on experience, workshops, and industry insights, fostering a passion for automotive technology and racing among its members at IIT Bombay.
+Members collaborate on various aspects of vehicle design, including chassis, aerodynamics, propulsion, and electronics.The club offers hands-on experience, workshops, and industry insights, fostering a passion for automotive technology and racing among its members at IIT Dharwad.

 ## CODING CLUB
 The Coding Club at IIT Dharwad is a student-led initiative focused on programming and